Grundy

 AppleGrundy

-Originated from seed taken from New York to Grundy county, Iowa, by Mrs. J. S. B. Thompson in 1861.
-It has received favorable notice as a hardy variety in that region, but has not been sufficiently tested in other regions to determine its broader commercial value.
+Grundy originated in Grundy County, Iowa, through J. S. B. Thompson.
+Beach specifies that the seed was taken from New York to Grundy County by Mrs. J. S. B. Thompson in 1861.
+The variety has received favorable notice as a hardy variety in that region, though Beach notes it had not been sufficiently tested in New York to determine its value there at the time of his writing.

 Tree